slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Success doesn’t come to you.
 You go to it.' -- Marva Collins*

 There is no shortcut.
-Success is a castle that you build [brick by brick](#on-habits-and-systems).
-But success is not being [wealthy](#on-wealth), is being [happy](#on-gratefulness-and-happiness).
-Success is subjective.
+Success is nothing but the accumulation of small things done consistently over a long period of time.
+But success is not being wealthy, is being happy.
 If you wake up each morning, happy, fulfilled, and full of life, then you are a success.

 > *'Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming.' -- John Woode*

 > *'A man is a success if he gets up in the morning and gets to bed at night, and in between he does what he wants to do.'*

-> *'Try not to become a man of success, rather become a man of value' -- Albert Einstein*

 > *'To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man.' -- Louis L'amour*